VA FileMan V. 22.2 Programmer Manual Banner

 Triggers for Different Files

 A trigger can also update a field in a file different than the one in which the edited field exists.
-To illustrate this, the previous example is extended to show how a separate Monitor file could be updated whenever a patient name is added or changed.
+To illustrate this, the previous example from the "Trigger on the Same File" section is extended to show how a separate (fictitious) MONITOR file could be updated whenever a patient name is added or changed.

-First of all, define this Monitor file using the Modify File Attributes option.
-The Monitor file's NAME field will contain the same value as the NAME field in the Patient file.
-A TIME field should be defined as a date/time data type; this field will contain the time the NAME field in the Patient file was added or changed.
-Use the Trigger option on the Utility Functions submenu to set up the trigger:
+First, define this (fictitious) MONITOR file using the Modify File Attributes [DIMODIFY] option.
+The (fictitious) MONITOR file's NAME field contains the same value as the NAME field in the PATIENT (#2) file.
+A TIME field should be defined as a DATA TYPE field of DATE/TIME; this field contains the time the NAME field in the PATIENT (#2) file was added or changed.
+Use the Cross-Reference A Field [DIXREF] option on the Utility Functions [DIUTILITY] menu to set up the trigger.

 CURRENT CROSS-REFERENCES: